Braves vs. Brewers Player Props Betting Odds

 Acuna Stats

-- Acuna has collected 133 hits with 26 doubles, a triple, 23 home runs and 53 walks.
-He has driven in 59 runs with 49 stolen bases.
+- Acuna has put up 136 hits with 26 doubles, a triple, 24 home runs and 54 walks.
+He has driven in 61 runs with 50 stolen bases.

 Acuna Recent Games